TrinityParcero/extraordinary-generator/README.md

 Known Issues / Planned Improvements

--   Add more item info - descriptions, stats where applicable
+-   Add links to item data - this is giving only the names of items, no information about their value or use

 ## Name Sources